 If your status says “accepted” it means your ballot has been accepted and will be counted.

 If your ballot says “challenged” there has been an issue with your ballot and it will need to be ‘cured’ before it can be counted.
-Most often this is an issue with your signature.
+Most often this is an issue with your signature (missing or doesn’t match).
 Election officials will reach out and you’ll have until the election is certified to cure your ballot.
 So don’t worry!
 Allow 3-4 days for the system to post status updates.

 Watch this video if you still have questions on how to cure your ballot.